In Dec 2025, I concluded my Ph.D. in Cyber Security at Wuhan University, grateful to have Huanguo Zhang as my supervisor.

 📜 Publications

 Here are the publications that I am the main contributor (also, as First Author or Corresponding Author).
-Generally, they can be classified into Conjectured Post-Quantum and Pre-Quantum.
-For other works, please see the links on the left panel of this page.
+For other works, please refer to the links on the left panel of this page.

 💻 Services